zionalpha/Gravity-Forms-Virtual-Tryon-Plugin/README.txt

 == Installation ==

-1. Upload 'virtual-tryon-gravityforms' folder to the '/wp-content/plugins/' directory
+1. Upload the plugin files to the `/wp-content/plugins/virtual-tryon-gravityforms` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Configure the plugin settings in GravityForms settings page
+3. Configure the plugin in the Gravity Forms settings
-4. Add required fields to your form and map them in form settings

 == Frequently Asked Questions ==